 For years I’ve been reading about this, thinking about this, dreaming of this.
-For the past few months, I’ve been busy – training, breaking in my boots, preparing my gear and all the while working on a both a new writing project and a new food column in the Kingston Whig Standard, Canada’s oldest newspaper!
+For the past few months, I’ve been busy – training, breaking in my boots, preparing my gear and all the while working on both a new writing project and a new food column in the Kingston Whig-Standard, Canada’s oldest newspaper!
 Some days it’s hard to imagine that my life could be this wonderful.

 Before I start the twenty-four-hour journey by car, plane, and train into the little village in the French Pyrenees, I wanted to get something new up on my blog.
 Last weekend I celebrated Canadian Thanksgiving a week ahead of time with my family.
 I did this trio of desserts…

 A chocolate tahini cake, a coconut milk pumpkin pie, and an autumn harvest fruit tart.

 I’ve done the pressed crust fruit tart on this blog so many times.
 It’s such a favourite and so infinitely adaptable.
 But the tahini cake is new.
 I had a jar of tahini in my fridge approaching its use-by date.
 I didn’t want to waste it.
 I threw this cake together sans recipe and I have to say, I really like it.
 It’s not very sweet so you could easily add a bit more sugar.
 It’s the kind of cake you’d expect to be served in an elegant little cafe with some good, dark roasted, full-bodied coffee.
 I’m thinking of a place I once knew and loved when I was at university, The Gypsy Cafe.

 No more preamble.
 I wish you all the happiest and most grateful of Thanksgivings.
 Count all your blessings.
 And then count them again.

 Chocolate Tahini Cake